-Author: Version: Date Approved: Review Date: Dogo 2 of 14 E Morris V1 11.03.2020 11.03.2022 Page 2 of 14
+Author: Version: Date Approved: Review Date: 5 40 640 R Gill V1 23.05.23 July 24 Page 12 of 16

-- incidents, or suspected bullying without delay, in line with this policy. - If a member of staff believes a pupil is in danger, e.g. of being hurt, they will inform the DSL immediately. - Be alert to social dynamics in your class and to possible bullying situations - Understand the composition of pupil groups, showing sensitivity to those who have been the victims of bullying - Staff always respect pupils' privacy, and information about specific instances of bullying are not discussed with others, unless it is in a setting that the victim has given consent to, or there is a safeguarding concern. - Be available for pupils who wish to report bullying and provide follow up and support after bullying incidents
+- To carry out appropriate actions related to pupils involved in bullying incidents, or suspected bullying without delay, in line with this policy. - If a member of staff believes a pupil is in danger, e.g. of being hurt, they will inform the DSL immediately. - Be alert to social dynamics in your class and to possible bullying situations - Understand the composition of pupil groups, showing sensitivity to those who have been the victims of bullying - Staff always respect pupils' privacy, and information about specific instances of bullying are not discussed with others, unless it is in a setting that the victim has given consent to, or there is a safeguarding concern. - Be available for pupils who wish to report bullying and provide follow up and support after bullying incidents f.
+Pupils